 Children & Adolescent Mental Health Services (CAMHS)

-Lewisham CAMHS is Tier 3 Service offering therapeutic interventions to children and young people up to the age of 18 who experience enduring moderate to serious/complex mental health concerns that impact on daily living.
-Professions represented within CAMHS include:
+Lewisham Child and Adolescent Mental Health Services (CAMHS) offers therapeutic interventions to children and young people up to the age of 18 who experience mild to serious/complex mental health concerns that impact on daily living.

 - Child and Adolescent Psychiatrists

 - Clinical Psychologists

 - Family Therapists

 - Child Wellbeing Practitioners

 Lewisham CAMHS Services Summary and Contact Information

 Services are provided at three key community sites within Lewisham Borough:

 Tel: 020 7138 1250 or 020 7138 1251